 A pitch competition provides an opportunity for entrepreneurs to demonstrate their company plan or product in exchange for funding.
 Aspiring entrepreneurs may use these challenges to hone their business abilities, raise publicity for their business concept or product, and possibly earn funding to help them achieve their goals.
 We offer regular pitch competitions for our members in front of a panel of experienced judges and an audience of potential investors.
-Our relationships with prominent VCs have allowed us to offer prizes of up to £150,000 in investment for winning startups!
+Our relationships with prominent VCs have allowed us to offer prizes of up to £150,000 in investment for winning startups of our contests!

 How can participating in pitch competitions benefit you?